clementjumel/tesa/README.md

 # TESA: A Task in Entity Semantic Aggregation for AbstractiveSummarization

-## Code
+## Dataset & task

+Our dataset and tasks are available through the Linguistic Data Consortium, at the following link:
 TODO

-## Data

-Our dataset is available through the Linguistic Data Consortium, at the following link: